theholy7/theholy7.github.io/_posts/2025-03-25-win-win-negotiations.md

 Ask yourself, would you be able to negotiate with them again?

 Then there is Win-Win Negotiations.
-Before we dive into what we should do to run a win-win negotiation, lets first discuss what people think it is.
+Before we dive into what we should do to run a win-win negotiation, let's first discuss what people think it is.

 Prof. Falcão shows some statistical data that highlights 7 behaviours people think are associated with win-win negotiations.
 You should: